jaykodes/Alfred/README.md

 # Alfred
-Test Alfred by downloading the project and running index.html in the frontend folder
+Test Alfred by downloading the project and running index.html in the frontend folder.
+You will have to allow microphone access and popups from the website